ahmed-alhindawi/latex-template/README.md

 This template repository provides a path to creating local LaTeX documents.

-This requires an opininiated stack of tools, and as such, I have decided to use the following:
+This requires an opinionated stack of tools, and as such, I have decided to use the following:

 - VSCode: for its ability to have plugins and integration with GitHub and cruciallly, with its ability to use `Dev Containers` and work within a `Docker` container
 - Grammarly: Provided as an extension in the `.devcontainer` which VSCode will then launch.
 It will prompt you to login